 “The recurring cost of the chemicals is less than Re 0.5 per 100 litres of water (Rs 500 for one lakh litres).
 The capital cost is the cost of two containers, two plastic taps plus some sand and gravel.
 A household can opt for buckets instead of drums,” explained Dutta.

-The patented technology can bring down arsenic concentration from levels as high as 500 ppb to below 2 ppb and iron concentration is reduced to less than 0.1 ppm, he says.
+The patented technology can bring down arsenic concentration from levels as high as 500 ppb to below 2 ppb and iron concentration is reduced to less than 0.1 ppm, he said.

 The team kicked-off trials in June 2010 at an arsenic-affected village in Titabor in Jorhat district and in six arsenic-affected schools in different locations in Assam.